ZoZo-182/yatla/README.md

 ... and now you can mess around with it in your own environment :D

 ## Roadmap
-- [x] Separate user creds from todo list content (not really together anyways, I just had a spot for it In the user cred db).
-Will be using Redis for todo list content.
-NO REDIS
+- [x] Separate user creds from todo list content (not really together anyways, I just had a spot for it In the user cred db). ~~Will be using Redis for todo list content.~~ NO REDIS
 - [ ] Hey, dont forget about oauth...
     - [ ] get a client for github and google going.
         - [ ] jwt no opaque
     - [ ] make your own server
-- [ ] okay actually implement Redis
+~~- [ ] okay actually implement Redis~~
-- [ ] For some reason I have been urging myself to wait until I am 'done' to refactor but I can't take it anymore. do this asap.
+- [x] For some reason I have been urging myself to wait until I am 'done' to refactor but I can't take it anymore. do this asap.
 - [ ] user can make multiple lists
 - [ ] these lists appear on sticky notes. pss psss come here svg.
 - [ ] let users change the color of their sticky notes but lock it behind a paywall - just as an excuse to add stripe integration lmao